btrettel/blastersim/to-do.md

 ### v0.1.0

+- Test added mass from spring.
 - Make CSV file includes interpolated stop time.
+- transonic corrections in the barrel (Corner eq.
+123)
+    - Make this the default but optional if desired for testing.
+    - Input validation at first to not use this with RK EOS (if that's added first)
+    - Assert `CONST_EOS` or `IDEAL_EOS` with `p < p_c` to satisfy requirements of version in Corner's book.
 - Order-of-accuracy test for single control volume
     - adiabatic test without atmospheric pressure and friction
         - Can test the following: `x_dot`, `e`, `e_f`, `p`, `temp`